 - Database Cache Method: Disk (this option is by default and mostly used by the shared hosting, however, if you are using dedicated servers you can select the one)

 - Browser Cache:

 - Browser cache: Enable

-- CDN: (Content Delivery Network) By enabling this option you will be able to direct your image files and other to special dedicated servers, which results in a decrease in load at the server and hence will provide fast page loading.
-Usually, it is a paid service but you can try cloudflare which is free service.
+- CDN: (Content Delivery Network) By enabling this option you will be able to direct your image files and other to specially dedicated servers, which results in a decrease in load at the server and hence will provide fast page loading.
+Usually, it is a paid service but you can try Cloudflare which is free service.